Overview of financing options

 Financing options

-The Faculty of Arts and Humanities receives an annual Research Fund (Forschungsreserve), which is used in particular to provide financial support for research projects (small projects, starting aid) and travel expenses of scientific staff members, as well as to promote scholarships.
+The Faculty of Arts and Humanities receives an annual research reserve, which is used in particular to provide financial support for research projects (small projects, start-up aid) and staff travel expenses as well as to fund scholarships.

-Further information regarding funding opportunities for stays abroad.
+We have compiled information for you on funding opportunities for stays abroad.

-The German Research Foundation (DFG) supports funding and research cooperations for postdocs.
-Up-to-date information on applications and funding opportunities can be found on the DFG website.
+The DFG supports funding and research co-operations for doctoral candidates.
+Updated information on DFG proposals and funding opportunities can be found on the DFG pages.

 Early postdoc phase: